aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 .. admonition:: Terminal Session

    | \ :blue:`[~user]` \ > \ :green:`wandb login` \
-   | \ :green:`wandb: Logging into wandb.ai.`
+   | Logging into wandb.ai.
-   | \ :green:`wandb: You can find your API key in your browser here: https://wandb.ai/authorize`
+   | You can find your API key in your browser here: https://wandb.ai/authorize
-   | \ :green:`wandb: Paste an API key from your profile and hit enter, or press ctrl+c to quit:`
+   | Paste an API key from your profile and hit enter, or press ctrl+c to quit:
-   | \ :green:`wandb: Appending key for api.wandb.ai to your netrc file: /Users/.netrc`
+   | Appending key for api.wandb.ai to your netrc file: /Users/.netrc

 Refer to the `wandb quick start guide <https://docs.wandb.ai/quickstart>`_ for more details.